sshark/thrillingbytes/Looking at A Monad Through An Example.md

 >3. `Try`, like the `try-catch` block, catches any exception thrown within it.
 >4. `IO` is an IO Monad which has many capabilities which include handling side-effects, error handling, parallel computation, and many more.

-This is the solution
+This is the best solution compare to the other solutions presented albeit it is more complicated and require more reading into the topic.
+The code is better
 ## The Point Is...

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0MTYyMjQyMSwxMzMwNTI0NDM0LC05NT
+eyJoaXN0b3J5IjpbLTEwMzAzMjQ5MzUsMTMzMDUyNDQzNCwtOT
-AyMzU4ODYsMTM4MTQ4MjI3MSwtMjExODQ0NDgxNl19
+UwMjM1ODg2LDEzODE0ODIyNzEsLTIxMTg0NDQ4MTZdfQ==
 -->